September 6, 2014

 Madeleine Surges, Senior Apprentice

-<ahref=”http://minnesotaballet.org/files/Madeleine1.jpg”>Madeleine began studying ballet in Reno, Nevada, at age three and joined the School of the Minnesota Ballet when she was four.
-She has studied with American Ballet Theatre at age thirteen, earned scholarships to Joffrey in New York City, and The Rock School in Philadelphia, and this past summer studied with the Milwaukee Ballet at the Pre-Professional Tech Six level, and the Ruth Page Center for the Arts in Chicago.
+Madeleine began studying ballet in Reno, Nevada, at age three and joined the School of the Minnesota Ballet when she was four.
+She has studied with American Ballet Theatre at age thirteen, earned scholarships to Joffrey in New York City, The Rock School in Philadelphia, the Milwaukee Ballet at the Pre-Professional Tech Six level, and the Ruth Page Center for the Arts in Chicago.
 In the pre-professional program at the Minnesota Ballet, she has danced with the Corps de Ballet, appearing in numerous ballet productions including Csárdás in Coppélia, “Waltz of the Snowflakes” and “Waltz of the Flowers” in The “Manhattan” Nutcracker, and Fairy in A Midsummer Night’s Dream.
-After serving as Trainee in the 2012–13 season and Apprentice for the 2013–14 season, she was promoted to Apprentice for the 2013–14 season.
+After serving as Trainee in the 2012–13 season and Apprentice for the 2013–14 season, she was promoted to Senior Apprentice for the 2014–15 season.

 From Grand Haven, Michigan, Caroline began her dance training at Lakeshore Ballet Arts.
 Later at the Michigan Ballet Academy in Grand Rapids, she studied under the direction of Akop and Gaiane Akopian.
 While a student at MBA, she danced the Sugar Plum Fairy, Arabian Soloist, Spanish variation, and other roles in The Nutcracker; “The Dying Swan”; and Café and Mowgli, which are original contemporary works by Akop Akopian.
 While with the Montgomery Ballet she danced in Giselle, Liberty Bell, Lights Will Guide You Home, and The Nutcracker, as well as “The Dying Swan” and The Sleeping Beauty, performing the roles of Candide Fairy and the White Cat.
 She would like to thank her family for their unending love and support and is excited to dance with the Minnesota Ballet.